andrewgreathousewv/ie-331-project/README.md

 **Limitations**
 The query only has 4 key columns.
 Many other columns in the dataset could possibly have orphaned foreign keys but were not included in this part.

+**Date Range Coverage and Gaps**
+**Business Question**
+Does the dataset cover a consistent and reliable time period?
+Do gap days affect analysis?
+**Approach/Alternatives**
+Made a query for the date range by finding the first and last order dates.
+Missing days, or gap days,  are considered days where an order was not placed.
+Order timestamps helped me do this.
+An alternative could have been to just count the start and end date.
+**Results**
+The results show that the date range, which are the start and end dates are 11/05/2023 and 12/17/2025.
+The total gap days during this range is 140 missing days.
+**Limitations**
+This query does not tell us exactly which days are gap days or why they occur.

+**Duplicate Detection**
+**Business Question**
+Could data analysis be affected by duplicates in key tables?
+**Approach/Alternatives**
+To detect a duplicate, we want to find how many times the same ID appears in key tables.
+Unlike the other parts of this question, I decided to use more than just the sellers,customers,products, and orders tables.
+I played around with this query and decided to include the order_reviews table.
+Using CTEs, I was able to group by each ID, count how many times each appears and filter for IDs that appear more than once using the having count function.
+Then, I could find how many duplicates were in each table.
+An alternative would have been to find duplicates in all the tables of the olist dataset.
+**Results**
+The results were interesting.
+While the sellers, products, orders, and customers tables had no duplicates, the order_reviews table had 789 duplicates.
+This made me realize that I should have been using different columns and tables throughout the whole first question to get a better idea and understanding of where what we are looking for is occurring in the dataset.
+I made a mistake by not going into depth in the output of the first query of the first section and know that I could’ve used different tables or columns to find more informative results during this question.
+**Limitations**
+This only checks duplicates based on IDs, not duplicate rows with different IDs.
+Also, we do not know why the duplicates exist.